TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-availability-highavailability.md

 For the failover time, we provide guidelines on how long it typically takes for the operation.
 The official SLA will be provided for the overall uptime when we GA the service.
 No SLAs are offered during public preview.

 * **Does the application automatically connect to the server after the failover?** <br>
-No. Applications should have retry mechanism to reconnect to the same end point (host name).
+No. Applications should have retry mechanism to reconnect to the same endpoint (hostname).

 * **How do I test the failover?** <br>
 We are working on adding force failover capability to the service.
 We will update the documentation and also will update this self-help once we enable the capability.
-For more details, please reach us @ AskAzureDBforPostgreSQL@service.microsoft.com.
+For more details, please reach us @ `AskAzureDBforPostgreSQL@service.microsoft.com`.

 * **How do I check the replication status?** <br>
 On portal, from the overview page of the server shows the Zone redundant high availability status and the server status.
 You can also check the status and the AZs for primary and standby from the High Availability blade of the server portal.